 What is the best way for a homeowner to determine if a project will increase their resale value?

 Think like a realtor – and talk to a few, if possible.
 Look at houses in your area that have recently sold.
 What features do buyers expect, and what are they paying a premium for?
 An example might be outdoor living: Maybe that beautiful covered patio would be a major plus for buyers in warm climates, but wouldn't net you the return on investment you're hoping for in a colder one.

 Start with the basics.
 If you need to upgrade windows or plumbing or other aging basics, that's almost always going to be a better use for your money than more discretionary projects, like a sunroom or swimming pool.
 After that, remember to think in terms of mass appeal.
 An upgraded kitchen is going to please just about every buyer, but sinking a lot of money into a home office or movie room depends on finding a buyer who is going to prioritize that, too, and is willing to pay for it.

 What type of loan should homeowners consider?

 Home equity loans have a lot of appeal: Your interest rates are typically fairly low since you are using your home as collateral to secure the loan, and you can often access a larger amount than you could with an unsecured personal loan or a credit card, for instance.
-You typically have the flexibility to use the loan for any purpose and the interest may even be tax-deductible in some cases.
+You typically have the flexibility to use the loan for any purpose.

 If you can find an unsecured loan, with favorable terms that don’t require you to use your home or something else of value as collateral, it's always worth a look.